tubbo/hibachi/README.md

 object, which is set up by our Railtie and required upon requiring the gem.
-The default settings are specified above, but you can override them either in the generated initializer or in the Rails environment config, just use the `config.hibachi` namespace...
+The default settings are specified above, but you can override them either in the generated initializer or in the Rails environment config, just use the `config.hibachi` namespace.

 - **chef_json_path** defines an absolute path to the JSON file that dictates user-specified configuration.